davemenninger/taste-buddy/README.md

+#  Taste Buddy

+Taste Buddy is a search tool for food trucks using San Francisco's open data.
+Search by truck name, or by food!

 # Case Study:

 We strive to be a practical and pragmatic team here at Estee Lauder Companies.
 That extends to the way that we work with you to understand if this team is a great fit for you.
 We want you to come away with a great understanding of the kind of things that we do day to day and what it is like to work in our teams.